NethServer/nethserver-sssd/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_SssdConfig.rst

     part of the DNS domain suffix.
 It is truncated to 15 characters.

 DNS server IP address
-    IP address of domain controller DNS server (usually the IP of the domain controller itself)
+    IP address of the domain DNS server (usually the IP of the domain controller itself).

 Advanced settings
 =================